- Adoption Guide

 *Foster Care Application*

-Once you’ve passed the quiz, we strongly recommend attending a volunteer orientation or any of the foster program meet-ups in order to gain more information and network with other foster volunteers.
+We strongly recommend attending a volunteer orientation or any of the foster program meet-ups in order to gain more information and network with other foster volunteers.

 Step 4: Begin getting e-mails about animals in need of a foster home.
 Start fostering!